gladstoneai/POWERplay/README.md

 **POWERplay**  is an open-source toolchain that makes it easy to study power-seeking behavior in reinforcement learning agents.
 POWERplay was developed by [Gladstone AI](https://www.gladstone.ai/), an AI safety company.
 It's primarily intended as a research tool.

+POWERplay comes "batteries included."
+All the code examples below should run out-of-the-box.
+Note that it may take a few minutes to clone this repo, since the example outputs we've included contain several large image files.

 ## FAQs:

 ### Why did you build this?